dboddie/autobuild/README.txt

 On some systems, pbuilder is in the /usr/bin directory.

+To enable source-only package creation, you need to allow the ARCHITECTURE environment variable in the /etc/sudoers file by changing the line

+Defaults    env_reset

+to

+Defaults    env_keep += "ARCHITECTURE"

 The autobuild and python-apt-repo packages need to be installed.

 If you want to reuse packages that have been built and published to a repository